Life Changes: How Do I Prepare to Retire?

-If you are a Tier 2, 3, 4 or 5 ERS member who is covered by a regular plan, and you work until age 62, you will retire with a full benefit.
-Tier 6 ERS members covered by a regular plan who work until 63 will retire with their full retirement benefit.
+If you are a Tier 2, 3, 4 or 5 ERS member who is covered by a regular plan and you work until age 62, you will retire with a full benefit (one that is not subject to permanent reductions based upon your age at retirement).
+Tier 6 ERS members covered by a regular plan must work until age 63 in order to retire with a full retirement benefit.
 Tier 2, 3 and 4 ERS members who are age 55 or older and have 30 or more years of service credit can also retire with a full benefit.
-However, if you retire before meeting these requirements, your retirement benefit is permanently reduced.
-Since the full amount of your benefit is tied to your age and service credit, the closer you are to age 62 (age 63 for Tier 6 members) when you retire, the smaller the reduction in your benefit will be.
+For those who retire early, because the full amount of your benefit is tied to your age and service credit, the closer you are to age 62 (age 63 for Tier 6 members) when you retire, the smaller the reduction in your benefit will be.

 ERS members in Tiers 2 through 6 who are covered by a special plan and PFRS members should consult our website to review the specific details of their plan concerning benefit reductions.

 If You’re Not Working for a Public Employer — Filing at Age 55 vs. 62 (63 for Tier 6 Members)

 If you are vested,* no longer work for a public employer, and do not anticipate returning to public employment, should you take early retirement with a benefit reduction or wait until you can receive your full retirement benefit?
 (Benefit reductions do not apply to Tier 1 members.)

 If you are a Tier 2, 3 or 4 member, you can retire at age 55 with a 27 percent reduction for early retirement.
 If you wait until you are 62 to retire with full benefits, it will take you 19 years to recover the benefits you would have received if you had retired with the reduction at age 55.